Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Online Generalized Tensor Regression

 \end{theorem}

-Theorem~\ref{thm:gen} shows that the oRGrad algorithm converges linearly.
-The step size determines a trade-off between computational convergence and statistical error.
-A larger step size accelerates the convergence of oRGrad, but it comes at the cost of a larger statistical error in the final output and a more stringent requirement on the SNR.
-It is noteworthy that setting the step size to be excessively small is not desirable as it may lead to the dominance of the first term.
-In subsequent subsections, we will delve into different applications.
+Theorem~\ref{thm:gen} demonstrates that the oRGrad algorithm converges linearly.
+The contraction rate is even independent of the condition number of $\bcalT^{\ast}$.
+The step size balances computational convergence and statistical error: a larger step size speeds up convergence but increases statistical error and demands a higher SNR.
+In the following subsections, we explore various applications.
+Due to space constraint, the application of tensor logistic regression is provided in the Appendix.